Churchill Barriers: History

 The eastern passages were protected by measures including sunken block ships, booms and anti-submarine nets, but U-47 entered at night at high tide by navigating between the block ships.

-To prevent further attacks, the First Lord of The Admiralty Winston Churchill ordered the construction of permanent barriers.
+To prevent further attacks, First Lord of the Admiralty Winston Churchill ordered the construction of permanent barriers.
 Work began in May 1940 and the barriers were completed in September 1944 but were not officially opened until 12 May 1945, four days after Victory in Europe Day.

 Construction

 The contract for building the barriers was awarded to Balfour Beatty, although part of the southernmost barrier (between Burray and South Ronaldsay) was sub-contracted to William Tawse & Co.
 The first Resident Superintending Civil Engineer was E K Adamson, succeeded in 1942 by G Gordon Nicol.

 Preparatory work on the site began in May 1940, while experiments on models for the design were undertaken at Whitworth Engineering Laboratories at the University of Manchester.

 The bases of the barriers were built from gabions enclosing 250,000 tonnes of broken rock, from quarries on Orkney.
 The gabions were dropped into place from overhead cableways into waters up to 18 m deep.
 The bases were then covered with 66,000 locally cast concrete blocks in five-tonne and ten-tonne sizes.
 The five-tonne blocks were laid on the core, and the ten-tonne blocks were arranged on the sides in a random pattern to act as wave-breaks.